Cross-pollination is when pollen from one plant variety fertilizes flowers of another variety, usually within the same species.

 - Self-pollination is often considered the opposite of cross-pollination.

-- Two trees of the same variety planted together is self-pollination, not cross-pollination.
+- Two trees of the same variety planted near each other is self-pollination, not cross-pollination.

 Hybridization, or hybrid plants